Flamexzzj/Zhijie_PL_Pipeline/README.md

   "s1floods": "/media/mule/Projects/NASA/CSDAP/Data/Public_Dataset/S1F11/"
 }
 ```
+Note: Use the 'combined' dataset to train models of different sensors.
+Use the "batch_infer" dataset for batch inference

-# Formatting
+# Formatting your code

 `find . -name '*.py' -print0 | xargs -0 yapf -i`

-# Train a model with default parameters:
+# Steps of training a model

+1. Adjust the file path of 'combined' in 'dataset_dirs.json'
+2. Go to 'combined.py' under 'PL_Support_Codes/datasets' to make sure the directory points to the dataset you want to train on
+3. Adjust Hyperparameters and settings in 'confid.yml' under 'PL_Support_Codes/conf'
-`python ./PL_Support_Codes/fit.py`
+4. Run `python ./PL_Support_Codes/fit.py`

-## Train a model with multiple eval regions in validation set.
+## The pipeline also takes args in command line to change settings, for example:

 `python ./PL_Support_Codes/fit.py 'eval_reigon=[region_name_1, region_name_2]'`